syafino/Checkers-with-C-HTML-little-JS/README.md

 🎮 **Honors Program Gaming Projects**

-As part of an honors program at Parkland College, I developed a suite of interactive games hosted on the college's Linux servers.
+As part of an honors program at Parkland College, I developed a suite of interactive games hosted on the college's Linux servers through CGI.
 This work earned me a $200 academic scholarship and served as a hands-on demonstration of my programming and web development skills.

 **🕹️ Featured Projects**